Trusted WordPress tutorials, when you need them most.

 Showing hidden files in FileZilla

-Once connected to your website, you will find the .htaccess file in your WordPress site’s root directory.
+Once connected, you’ll find the .htaccess file in your WordPress site’s root directory (usually a folder named public_html).

-You need to edit this file and paste the following code before any other code:
+Open this file for editing and paste the following code before any other code:

 <IfModule mod_rewrite.c>